zhangqianqianhzlh/vggt/evaluation/README.md

 #### Full Evaluation

-- Standard evaluation achieves 89.5% AUC@30 (slightly higher than the 88.2% reported in the paper due to implementation differences)
+- Feedforward estimation achieves a Mean AUC@30 of 89.5% (slightly higher than the 88.2% reported in the paper due to implementation differences)
-- With Bundle Adjustment, expect Mean AUC@30 between 90.5% and 92.5%
+- With Bundle Adjustment, you can expect a Mean AUC@30 between 90.5% and 92.5%

 > **Note:** For simplicity, this script did not optimize the inference speed, so timing results may differ from those reported in the paper.
 For example, when using ba, keypoint extractor models are re-initialized for each sequence rather than being loaded once.